prajwalsdharan/BookStore_React/README.md

 ### Video

-Video is available at screens/Untitled_ Mar 24, 2020 12_01 PM.mp4
+Video is available at screens/video.mp4

 ## Available Scripts